danielvartan/orbis/README.md

 ## Overview

-`orbis` is an R package that offers a comprehensive suite of tools for simplifying spatial data analysis.
+`orbis` is an R package that offers a suite of tools for simplifying spatial data analysis.

 > If you find this project useful, please consider giving it a star!
 > [![GitHub repo